alexanderjhoward/3kRGP_Variant_Calling/2_Variant_Calling/README.md

 # Step 2: Call sample genome variants relative to reference genome
+The 3kRGP is hosted online and can be queried to pull small genomic regions instead of having to download the entire genome assembly.
+After downloading these alignments, we can compare them to the Nipponbare reference genome to call sequence variants.
+These sequences can then be saved and analyzed down the road.

+## Call sequence variants
+The **call_variants.sh** script does the following:
+1. Download a BAM genome alignment file from the 3kRGP dataset according to the list of samples we made (samples.txt)
+2. Pull the genomic regions that correspond to our sequences of interest (found in **OsPSY_locs.txt**, generated during Step 1)
+3. Call variants of the genome relative to the Nipponbare genome, and filter for high-quality variant calls
+4. Apply the variants called to the reference genome sequence and save the sequence as a FASTA file

 First we need to download the list of all 3,024 genome names found in the 3kRGP dataset.